takeTrace/TakeTPhoneInfo/README.md

 [![License](https://img.shields.io/cocoapods/l/TakeTPhoneInfo.svg?style=flat)](https://cocoapods.org/pods/TakeTPhoneInfo)
 [![Platform](https://img.shields.io/cocoapods/p/TakeTPhoneInfo.svg?style=flat)](https://cocoapods.org/pods/TakeTPhoneInfo)

+Add extra info getter for LFPhoneInfo, Why make a new pod? because podspec can't use `:git` in s.dependency, so I can't just use the modifier version in my repo. so here is make a new pod.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.